Picking a makeup foundation for your dark skin type can be a challenge because there are just various formulas and shades to pick from.

 Let’s face it, without knowing what your skin type is; you can never get your makeup right.
 This is the essential detail that changes what your makeup outcome is.

 You can either get a flawless complexion or the complete opposite with your makeup choice.
 That is why you have to do a little bit of research when it comes to picking foundations for dark skin types.

-So we are here to help you get answers when it comes to looking for the best foundations for dark skin types.
+To help you make the right choices, these are pointer to help you choose the best foundations for dark skin types.

 Oily skin type